Roomify/rooms/README.txt

 (http://fullcalendar.io) library.
 To improve the Rooms user experience, we created a specific fork of this library adding some new features.

-The required version of FullCalendar is 2.1.1 and you can download the specific version from our website[1].
+The required version of FullCalendar is 2.4.0 and you can download the specific version from the fullcalendar site[1].
 The FullCalendar library should be placed in sites/all/libraries so that you end up with the file located here: sites/all/libraries/rooms_fullcalendar/dist/fullcalendar.js